MrNothing/AI-Blocks/README.md

 # ![AI-Blocks](logo.png)
-A powerfull intuitive interface that allows anyone to create Machine Learning models!
+A powerfull and intuitive interface that allows anyone to create Machine Learning models!

 ![scene view](sc1.png)